nakkyung0/nakkyung0.github.io/_posts/2026-05-28-thm-investigation-windows.md

 **Answer:** `nc.ps1`

 ### Question 8: What port did this file listen locally for?
-To analyze the behavior of the `nc.ps1` script (a PowerShell-based Netcat implementation), I inspected the specific arguments of this scheduled task.
+To analyze the behavior of the `nc.ps1` script, I inspected the specific arguments of this scheduled task.
 Checking the runtime parameters revealed that the script was configured to listen locally on port `1348`.
 ```powershell
 (Get-ScheduledTask -Taskname "Clean file system").Actions
 ```